McMasterRS/lm_CO2024-DRI-Training-Materials/README.md

-# Research Software Development Learning Module
+# Stewarding Research Software from Proposal to Deposit and Publication

-Materials for the McMaster Research Software learning module: **Research Software Development Learning Module**
+Materials for the Compute Ontario 2023-24 DRI Training: **Stewarding Research Software from Proposal to Deposit and Publication**

 This repository contains learning module files, as well as files used to create the [learning module webpage](https://mcmasterrs.github.io/lm_CO2024-deliverables) with GitHub Pages.